 Walk down a flight of stairs as you descend the island of Yim Tin Tsai.

-And soon after, you’ll see many trees in front of your path.
-Keep to the right – there is an opening that will lead you to the tombolo, a sandbar connecting Yim Tin Tsai Island and Ma Shi Chau Island.
+At the bottom of the descent are many trees.
+Keep to the right – an opening will lead you to the tombolo, a sandbar connecting Yim Tin Tsai Island and Ma Shi Chau Island.

 Start hiking Ma Shi Chau Nature Trail